aimee-mcneil-melville/ToDo-Full-Stack/README.md

 boss(subordinate)
 ```

-The other difference is that instead of just using `console.log()' to test our code, we'll use our own "assert" function to make this prettier and easier, and "require" it into the main file.
+The other difference is that instead of just using `console.log()` to test our code, we'll use our own "assert" function to make this prettier and easier, and "require" it into the main file.
 We'll cover how this works in Part 2.

 To begin Part 1, in your terminal: